edmondchensj/cancer-research/README.md

 ### 4a.
 Preliminary Visualization
 * Run `python code/visualize_models.py`
-* This generates a coherence graph to select the optimum number of topics and a list of wordclouds that will be required for step 4b.
-The *helper_files* folder contains a .png file to mask wordclouds in a circle shape.
+* This generates a coherence graph to select the optimum number of topics, a list of wordclouds that will be required for step 4b, and a grid of wordclouds that combines all topics together.
+* The *helper_files* folder contains a .png file to mask wordclouds in a circle shape.

 ### 4b.
 Postprocessing and final Visualization
 * Run `python code/postprocess.py`